nicolasgoutaland/GONMarkupParser/README.md

 Syntax is pretty easy.
 It's like XML, but non valid one, to be easier and faster to write.
 - Each markup  should be contained between __<__ and __>__ characters
  - __&lt;strong&gt;__
 - Like XML, closing markup should start with __/__ character.
 You can omit markup name in closing tag.
-If closing tag isn't matching currently opened one, an error will be generated, but no crash will occur, and generated text may not be be as expected
+If closing tag isn't matching currently opened one, an error will be generated, no crash will occur and generated text may not be be as expected
  - __&lt;/strong&gt;__, __</>__
 - You can also close all opened markup by using __<//>__